 The accused was found to have purchased Tether or USDT cryptocurrency on behalf of one of the accused companies and transferred them to unknown wallets on foreign exchanges.

-Tether belongs to a class of cryptocurrencies known as fiat collateralised stablecoins, that is, a fiat currency like the US dollar, the euro or the yen, backs each crypto coin in circulation.
+Tether belongs to a class of cryptocurrencies known as fiat collateralised stablecoins.
+These coins are backed by a fiat currency like the US dollar, the euro or the yen.
 Since 2017, Tether has been embroiled in controversies, ranging from online thefts to lack of transparency and audits, owing to several concerns raised by regulatory authorities in the US.

 “It was found that the accused person had knowingly and actively involved himself in layering the proceeds of crime and hence he was arrested,” read the ED’s statement.